We make the FFL Transfer process easy

 We wanted to clarify a few things for customers on how a FFL transfer works so that you can understand the time frame and steps involved.
 Our FFL transfer fee is $20 per firearm and we will make sure that your firearms gets into your hand safely and in a timely fashion.

-Effective March 1st 2020, All transfers must be picked up within 4 weeks of arrival.
+Effective January 1st, 2020, All transfers must be picked up within 4 weeks of arrival.
 Any transfer picked up after 4 weeks of arrival will be subject to an additional storage fee of $10.00 per week.
-Firearms picked up more than 90 days after arrival will incur an additional fee of $50.00.
-Firearms not picked up after one year will be considered abandoned and sold.
+Firearms not picked up after 90 days will be considered abandoned and sold.
 Exceptions to this policy may only be granted by the Owner/General Manager.
 Exceptions will generally only be granted to Military personnel who are currently serving and on deployment, and must be granted before ordering the firearm and having it sent to us.
 Additionally, if you have more than one firearm shipped to the store, all firearms must be picked up at the same time.
 If a firearm is left at the store, then the $10.00 per week fee will start immediately if the additional gun(s) are not picked up.

 For clarification, we will use these terms in the step by step process.